terra-money/docs/docs/dev/spec-slashing.md

 #### Evidence Handling

-Tendermint blocks can include [Evidence](https://github.com/tendermint/tendermint/blob/master/docs/spec/blockchain/blockchain.md#evidence), which indicates that a validator committed malicious behavior.
+Tendermint blocks can include evidence, which indicates that a validator committed malicious behavior.
 The relevant information is forwarded to the application as ABCI Evidence in `abci.RequestBeginBlock` so that the validator an be accordingly punished.